- Present timings for page views and AJAX calls by using helpful groupings of similar pages.

 Add every term for that path.
 For example, to see

 Over time, the URLs or domains for your application may change.
-New Relic will automatically adapt your application's groupings based on these changes, but you may also want to make changes better suited to your current needs.
+We automatically adapt your application's groupings based on these changes, but you may also want to make changes better suited to your current needs.
 Follow standard procedures to add or remove segments from your allow list to change the way your URLs are grouped.

 The automated grouping algorithm aims to group URLs usefully, but occasionally you may see more different groupings than you expect.
 If you see too many URL groupings or terms that are not useful to you, or if you have trouble grouping your URLs effectively, get support at support.newrelic.com.

-New Relic Browser uses URL patterns for metric grouping instead of server-side controller action names, such as
+Browser monitoring uses URL patterns for data grouping instead of server-side controller action names, such as

 ApplicationsController#show.
-New Relic Browser continues to include links to related backend New Relic APM metrics as applicable.
-However, they are not the primary grouping strategy for New Relic Browser as a standalone product.
+It includes links to related backend events as applicable.
+However, this is not the primary grouping strategy for browser as a standalone service.